patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 Product@3f7175ea[OPEN, 🍜, steaming bowl, 76.16, ZHRN-U1F35C]
 ~~~

 The *to string* extension generates a human-readable string for your generated JAXB/JPA class, unless annotated to be ignored.
-The listing above shows the representation when `DefaultToStringStrategy=INFO` in *strategic* mode.
+The listing above shows the representation when `ToStringStrategy=INFO` in *strategic* mode.
 These log levels produce different details:

 + `INFO` - immediate field values only.
 + `DEBUG` - above plus field names.